 Dominic, one of your friendly Pascoe Vale physiotherapists here with an update on our popular Stiff Neck guide.
 In our post COVID world of working from home, poor posture and zoom parties this post has become even more important to follow.

 Start with these exercises and book in with our physiotherapy team for your first treatment today.

 Most of us humans experience a stiff neck during our lifetime.
 There are many (and I mean many) causes of a stiff neck but as a physiotherapist there’s a few that really stand out.
 These are the types of stiff neck I see in clinic most regularly.

-Stiff neck from overworked neck muscles, cervical joints or a combo of both.
+A stiff neck from overworked neck muscles, overworked cervical joints or a combination of both.

-Often a stiff neck will present on it’s own, and then other times there are a few other symptoms as well.
+Often a stiff neck will present on it’s own, and then other times there are other symptoms as well.

 - Sensation of tightness or tension along the shoulder up through to the neck